SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-20-choosing-the-right-data-provider.markdown

 ![src=]()

-For App2’s use case where I just need to throw logging data at the server Parse is an excellent fit.&nbsp; There are some things to take into account though.&nbsp; The complex types I was using had to be flattened to store them in my structure (I will blog more about my Parse use in another article) but putting it simple, it just worked and the methods for interacting with Parse are the easiest I have come across (their documentation is first rate also).
+For App2’s use case where I just need to throw logging data at the server Parse is an excellent fit.
+There are some things to take into account though.
+The complex types I was using had to be flattened to store them in my structure (I will blog more about my Parse use in another article) but putting it simple, it just worked and the methods for interacting with Parse are the easiest I have come across (their documentation is first rate also).

 * * *